-IPT05590 - Calculating the value of the premium: intermediaries: intermediary discounts and fees
+IPT05590 - Insurance premium tax: Calculating the value of the premium: Intermediaries: Intermediary discounted premiums

 IPT05500 explains how the value of premium liable to IPT can be reduced by the insurer offering a discount.
 Because of their position in negotiating premiums, intermediaries can also offer discounts.
-Intermediaries are also free to charge fees either in addition or separate to their commission from the insurer.
-The following are some specific examples of discounts allowed and fees charged by intermediaries and how they affect the premium and the amount of IPT payable.
+Intermediaries are also free to charge fees either in addition or separate to their commission from the insurer (see IPT05160 for more information on intermediary fees).

 Discounted premiums can arise when an intermediary decides to forgo some or all of the commission they are entitled to from the insurer on the sale of a contract of insurance, so that they can give a discount to the customer by subsidising the premium due to the insurer.